News | Sign Up | A LEVER FOR SCALE

 Assist in establishing and implementing policies that reduce or eliminate exclusionary practices (expulsion, suspension) in early care and education programs.

-NCCP partners with state advocates and policymakers to conduct research on ECE programs’ use of exclusionary practices and design effective policies that include easily accessible supports for ECE programs, monitoring, attention to eliminating disparities related to children’s race and special needs.
+NCCP partners with state advocates, policymakers, and other stakeholders to conduct research on ECE programs’ use of exclusionary practices and design effective policies that include easily accessible supports for ECE programs, monitoring, and attention to eliminating disparities related to children’s race and special needs.

 Additional Alliance-funded support for state advocacy includes:

 • Development and maintenance of state-by-state early childhood policy profiles.
-This resource, posted online and maintained yearly, provides a two-generation view of current policies affecting children birth through age eight.
+This resource, posted online and maintained yearly, provides a two-generation view of current policies in each state affecting children birth through age eight.
 The profiles give crucial visibility into each state’s progress in early care and education, health, and parenting and family economic supports.
+The resource also includes evidence summaries for each policy benchmark and links to current policy reports relevant to each policy.

 • Preparing multi-state studies and reports.
 These include: